AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: command line; -P
 .. index:: project; startup

-When GPS starts, it looks for a project file to load so it knows where to find the sources of your project.
+When GNAT Studio starts, it looks for a project file to load so it knows where to find the sources of your project.
 This project is often specified on the command line (via a :command:`-P` switch).
-If not, and the current directory contains only one project file, GPS selects it automatically.
+If not, and the current directory contains only one project file, GNAT Studio selects it automatically.
-Finally, if you specify the name of a source file to edit, GPS loads a default project.
-If GPS cannot find a project file, it displays a welcome dialog, giving you the following choices:
+Finally, if you specify the name of a source file to edit, GNAT Studio loads a default project.
+If GNAT Studio cannot find a project file, it displays a welcome dialog, giving you the following choices:

 * :guilabel:`Create new project`